akshay9594/Subscripted-Subscript-Analysis/README.md

 ### Stage-3 : Implementation of the techniques inside Cetus

 Our eventual goal is to implement the symbolic analysis techniques proposed in stage 2 inside the [**Cetus**](https://engineering.purdue.edu/Cetus/) source to source compiler infrastructure.
 The implemented technique would enable analysis and possible parallelization of the subscripted-subscript patterns within benchmarks identified in stage 1.
+We will be releasing a new version of Cetus soon.

 #### Benchmark Suites used for analysis